AdlerFarHorizons/GpsDevices/software/CopernicusTermTeensy3/README.md

-The hardware terminal baud rate is set to 115000 baud, and the program starts by finding the Copernicus baud rate setting within the range of the AltSoftSerial limitations on an Arduino UNO.
+The hardware terminal baud rate is set to 115000 baud, and the program starts by finding the Copernicus baud rate setting within the range of the standard rates fo the Copernicus II.
 This limit is a constant called "rateLimit".

 It may not find the baud rate on the first try (this is a bug), but will keep cycling through baud rate tests until it does, usually on the second try.
-If it continues to fail, power cycle the Arduino+Copernicus system and try again.
+If it continues to fail, power cycle the Teensy+Copernicus system and try again.

 The program then goes to receive mode and will display automatically- generated NMEA sentences from the unit per the current configuration,